Tomi-Beep/tomi-beep/README.md

 ## 🔧 Skills

 - **C++**: Mastered structural programming and object-oriented programming - god knows I lost my mind with understanding pointers perfectly.
-- **Java**: Built a solid foundation in algorithms and data structures - yet somehow managed to answer LIFO == Queue, which lost our team first place in a café quiz.
+- **Java**: Built a solid foundation in algorithms and data structures - yet somehow managed to answer LIFO == Queue, which lost our team first place in a café quiz (the adrenalin got to me okay?).
 - **Python**: Currently focusing on artificial intelligence to expand my expertise.

 ---